 What is completely free, takes minimal effort, and can improve weight loss by up to 44%?

-Water
+Answer: Water

 How can this be?

 Simply put, water can reduce your hunger by stimulating satiety.
 Thirst and hunger can be easily confused.
-I always recommend my patients consume at least one glass of water before each meal.
+We recommend our patients consume at least one glass of water before each meal.
 If an individual drank a 500ml water bottle approximately 30 minutes before their main meals, their caloric intake could easily be reduced by over 200 calories.
 In a 2007 study, participants on a low-calorie diet were asked to drink a 500ml water bottle 30 minutes before each meal.
 Over the 12-week course of the study, subjects lost a significant 44% more weight than the participants who simply adhered to a low-calorie diet.

 And that was just one example.